 These Paleo Pecan Pie Muffins are so easy to make.
 They are rich, sweet and full of buttery pecans.
 Gluten free, dairy free, and so delicious!

 I'm back with another delicious muffin recipe.
 You guys seem to love muffins as much as I do and I've had so much great feedback on my Paleo Pumpkin Muffins.
-I definitely think you'll love these just as much!
-This recipe is inspired by these muffins I saw on another blogger's site.
-I knew a couple easy changes and they could be paleo.
-They came out so amazing- I couldn't quit eating them!
+They are a dense muffin- no leavening agent is used so they are almost like a pecan bar in muffin form.

 You will love how simple they are to make.
 Mixed in one bowl and ready in 30 minutes!
 They will fill your house with an amazing aroma that is sweet and caramel-y.
 Then once you try them you'll fall in love with the delicious flavors and textures.
 Sweet, crunchy, moist, and irresistible!
+Here are some more muffin recipes to try:

 Hungry for more?
 Subscribe to my newsletter and follow along on Facebook, Pinterest and Instagram for all of the latest updates.